AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Literature/Resources Related to Bubble Formation in Fluidized Beds.md

 #### Application to Research
 We want the bubbles formed in our fluidized reactor to have a large enough diameter such that their buoyancy allows them to float to the top of the water.
 In this article, the graphs show that as bubbles rise to the surface, their diameters become larger.
 Seeing that the diameter of the fluidized bed reactor does have an effect on the size of the bubbles formed, we can use this information to find the maximum bubble size.

-## Bubble Formation at an Orifice in a Fluidized Bed
+## Source 3: Bubble Formation at an Orifice in a Fluidized Bed
 #### Citation
 Harrison, D., and L. S. Leung.
 “Bubble Formation at an Orifice in a Fluidized Bed | Nature.”
 Nature | International Journal of Science, 29 Apr.
 1961, https://www.nature.com/articles/190433a0.
 #### Summary of Information